 - Working knowledge of current housing practices for homeless populations including Housing First and Harm Reduction.

 - Ability to cope/resolve conflicts and crisis situations.

 - Demonstrated ability to be culturally sensitive and respect diversity.

 - Ability to work well in both a team-based environment and independently.

 - Basic organizational skills, attention to detail, time-management skills, and motivation to meet deadlines and achieve goals.

 While performing the duties of this job, the employee is regularly required to sit, use hands, talk or hear.
 The employee is frequently required to stand, walk.
-The employee is occasionally required to use nonviolent crisis intervention techniques and reach with hands and arms, stoop, kneel, crouch or crawl.
+The employee is occasionally required to reach with hands and arms, stoop, kneel, crouch or crawl and to use non-violent crisis intervention techniques.
 The employee must occasionally lift and/or move up to 20 pounds.

 Work Environment: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.